Arcascope/amplitude-simulations/README.md

-# Simulations of sleep variability and amplitude
+# Simulations of circadian amplitude

-These are simulations showcasing how sleep variability could suppress circadian amplitude.
+These are simulations showcasing how amplitude is predicted to change under different conditions.